Addressable quantum gates: Composing AQCs

-The AQC model encompasses indefinite causal orders , thus several types of links between AQCs are possible : \begin{description} \item[Parallel composition] of AQCs corresponds to executing them in parallel without interaction. \item[Concatenation] of AQCs corresponds to successively applying them to the quantum data. \item[Connection] of AQCs is also defined, and allows for a more general connectivity without assuming an intrinsic (temporal) order between AQCs. \end{description}
+Several ways of composing AQCs are possible.
+Here we define: \begin{description} \item[Parallel composition] of AQCs corresponds to executing them in parallel without interaction. \item[Concatenation] of AQCs corresponds to successively applying them to the quantum data. \item[Connection] of AQCs is also defined, and allows for a more general connectivity without assuming an intrinsic (temporal) order between AQCs. \end{description}